jtfoster2/Outdora/docs/ProductVision.md

    - The app should allow the user to upload up to 10 pictures
    - System will validate the uploaded picture's size and format

-- As a registered user , I want to see preview and arrange my photos before submiting, so I can see how the photo look like on my profile
+- As a registered user , I want to see preview and arrange my photos before submitting, so I can see how the photo look like on my profile
    #### Acceptance criteria
    - Display the photo preview to user after photo is upload
    - Give the option to user to arrange the picture by preference